tiagodavi/tiagodavi/README.md

 ## Hi there 👋
-I'm a full-stack software engineer with over 15 years of experience in computer science, 5 years in artificial intelligence, and around 50 projects built from the ground up.
-I've contributed to open source, authored a technical book on Elixir, and ranked in two global AI competitions.
-I specialize in designing optimized solutions under uncertainty by combining research, technology, critical and system thinking to build intelligent, distributed, and reliable applications.
+Solutions Architect & Systems Engineer operating at the intersection of high-performance backends, data engineering, and machine learning.
+With 18+ years in computer science and 6+ in AI, open source contributor, elixir technical book author, and global AI competition ranker, I possess the rare ability to dive deep into specific stacks while maintaining a high-level architectural vision.

+I specialize in bridging distinct technological layers integrating Elixir's concurrency for scalable orchestration, Python's AI/ML capabilities for intelligence, and DataBricks/Modal for robust data engineering.
+While others focus on individual components, I design the 'glue' that holds them together, transforming isolated services into unified, cost-efficient, and intelligent production systems.

 Remote Only!